Timeline: Rishi Sunak’s first year in office

 – May 16 2023

-Mr Sunak commenced another diplomatic effort, including attendance at a Council of Europe summit and ending in Hiroshima for a G7 gathering.
+Mr Sunak commenced another diplomatic blitz, including attendance at a Council of Europe summit and ending in Hiroshima for a G7 gathering.

 His hopes appeared dampened when host country Iceland said the meeting would not have “a big focus on migration”.